 Unfortunately, anyone who just pops a wintergreen berry into their mouth will most likely get a poor impression of the plant.
 The berries look very appealing, but their texture is mealy, and most people spit the fruit out.
 (I do.)
 To fully enjoy the essence of wintergreen, focus on the foliage.

 Wintergreen foliage can be harvested any time of year.
 In cold weather, the leaves may have a red tint which adds its color to whatever you make with it.
 (Bonus!)
-Snip a leaf from each plant, leaving at least one leaf behind so the plant can continue to photosynthesize.
+Snip a leaf from each plant, leaving several leaves behind so the plant can continue to photosynthesize.

-To get the most flavor out of wintergreen leaves, allow the foliage to begin to ferment.
-You’re just breaking down the plant tissue here, not creating alcohol.
+To get the most flavor out of wintergreen leaves in a water-based solution, you’ll need to allow the plant tissue to break down a little.
 Fill a jar with leaves, add room temperature water, and cover the jar.
 Allow the foliage to macerate for three to five days.
 Taste the liquid, starting on day three, to check the strength of the wintergreen flavor.
+This can be used as a tea (if you must) or as the base for a sorbet.